tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

   // If not included, Event Grid will stamp onto the event.
   // If included, must match the metadataVersion exactly (currently, only 1) metadataVersion?: string;
+  // Event data specific to the resource provider. data?: {
+    // Optional object unique to each publisher.
+Also defined as "payload of a notification".
+    // For a BlobCreated event, the data field contains e.g. the blob's url, contentType, and contentLength
+    // Place your properties specific to the resource provider here.
+  };
 };
 ```